 Seek Medical Attention – whether your teen has obvious injuries or not, it is imperative that they seek medical attention.
 This will start the paper trail for your insurance claim.
 It may also be necessary if you intend to file suit against the guilty party.

 Contact an Attorney – If you believe your teen is at fault or has sustained injuries during the accident, you will need to contact an attorney right away.
 They will advise you of your legal rights and help you file the insurance claim while providing necessary legal protection.
-You can reach out to specialty legal firms, such as the Law Offices of Michael Pines, APC, to get the process started.
+You can reach out to specialty legal firms, to get the process started.